adiv413/debiasing-word-embeddings/README.md

 # debiasing-word-embeddings
-Project to remove racial bias from word2vec models trained on datasets which contain racial stereotyped language.
+Project to remove racial bias from word embeddings.